pymc-devs/pymc/ARCHITECTURE.md

 Contains multiple submodules that define distributions,  as well as logic that aids in distributions usage.
 Important modules to note are

-* `distribution.py`: This contains parent class for all PyMC3 distributions.
+* `distribution.py`: This contains parent class for all PyMC distributions.
-  Notably the `distribution.distribution` class contains the `observed` argument which in PyMC3 differentiates a random variable distribution from a likelihood distribution.
+  Notably the `distribution.distribution` class contains the `observed` argument which in PyMC differentiates a random variable distribution from a likelihood distribution.

 * `logprob.py`: This contains the log probability logic for the distributions themselves.